What is Data Integration?

 Data integration often involves complex processes, diverse data sources, and significant resource investments.
-So, before embarking on the data integration project, it’s essential to define clear objectives from the outset.
+So, before embarking on a data integration project, it’s essential to define clear objectives from the outset.
 Doing so provides a roadmap and purpose for the entire effort.
-It also helps in setting expectations and ensuring that the data integration project delivers tangible business value.
+It also helps in setting expectations and ensuring that the project delivers tangible business value.

 Select the Right Integration Approach

 There are various methods to choose from, including ETL, API-based integration, and real-time data streaming.
 Select the approach that best aligns with your organizational objectives and data sources.
 A financial institution, for example, needs to aggregate data from various branches and systems to detect fraud in real time.
 In this case, real-time streaming will ensure prompt detection, protecting the institution from financial losses and reputational damage.

 Your efforts will only yield the desired results if the integrated data is healthy.
 It’s a simple case of “garbage in, garbage out.”
 Implement data quality checks, cleansing, and validation processes to maintain consistency and accuracy.